John Lindfors, Board Chair

 Tomoya Masanao is a managing director of PIMCO.
 Based in Tokyo, he is co-head of Asia-Pacific portfolio management and co-head of Japan office.
 Tomoya co-oversees the portfolio management teams in the region and manages clients’ assets.
 His interest in philanthropic activities grew as he traveled in Asia.
 Prior to joining PIMCO in 2001 in the Newport Beach office in California, Tomoya was an executive director and senior portfolio manager at Goldman Sachs Asset Management in London.
 He was also with The Sumitomo Bank in Osaka, Tokyo and London.
 He holds a master of business administration from Boston University, and a master's degree and an undergraduate degree, both in engineering, from Osaka University.

-Alan Miyaskai
+Alan Miyasaki

 Alan Miyasaki is a Senior Managing Director in the Real Estate Group and the Head of Real Estate Asia Acquisitions.
 Mr. Miyasaki is based in Singapore and is responsible for the day-to-day management of the Real Estate group’s investment activities in Asia.